allendragoon/custom-library/documentation/class/new_class_example.md

     },
 })
 ```
-Additionally, `nestedTable` contains another sub-table called `subTable`, which includes a function func and a user data value userData.
-Please replace "userdata" with an actual userdata value.
+Additionally, `nestedTable` contains another sub-table called `subTable`, which includes a function func and a user data value `userData`.
+Please replace `userdata` with an actual `userdata` value.
 ___
 ### Expanding sub tables
 This code snippet provides a basic structure for creating and organizing data structures and functions in Table form.
 It can serve as a starting point for building more complex applications or systems.